 When using RWI to read the children will:

 When using RWI to write the children will:

 So that you are able to support your child's learning at home, please take some time to explore the links below to see videos and examples of how RWI is taught.

 On the following link, click the icon in the top-right hand corner of the film to see the full playlist including ‘What is Read Write Inc Phonics?’ and ‘How to say the sounds.’

 Tapestry is a secure online journal which records your child's learning and achievements during their time in the Foundation Unit.
 We make written observations, take photographs videos of your child throughout the school.
 Parents can also add their own observations of their child's experiences at home and out and about to share with us.

 You can access this on a laptop or by using your iOS or Android device.

-Each week, we write a blog explaining what we covered during the week linked to the curriculum and all our fun experiences.
+Each term, we write a blog explaining what we covered during the term linked to the curriculum and all our fun experiences.
 We also include a video highlighting photographs of the children.
 Click here to view our link to see our amazing learning: